M1hae/bash-utility-functions/README.md

 # How to use it
-Just clone it into your favorite directory and source the bash utility componente you want to use.
-All utility function are written in a way that they include the needed ones in the right way and only once!
+Just clone it into your favorite directory and source the bash utility componente(e.g logging, filesystem, ...) you want to use.
+All bash utility componets are written in a way that they include the needed ones in the right way and only once!
 For example:

 ```
 #!/bin/bash